 Where to stay in Shiraz

 As Shiraz is a popular tourist and travel destination there are plenty of hostels en hotels to pick from.
 From budget accommodation and staying in dorms to luxurious hotels, there is something for everyone’s liking in Shiraz.
-Here are some of the most popular places to stay at in Shiraz for backpackers.
+Here are some of the most popular places to stay at in Shiraz for backpackers or find our complete overview of the most popular hostels for budget backpackers in Iran here.

 Taha Hostel – Taha Hostel is one of the few hostels that actually can be booked on Hostelworld, something that makes booking accommodation in Iran a lot easier.
 Also Taha Hostel is located at a convenient location, within walking distance to some of the most iconic sights of Shiraz, as we will discuss further down below.
 Taha Hostel offers private rooms and both mixed and female dorms, and the common courtyard creates the perfect environment to meet other travelers.
 Check out the latest ratings and prices of Taha Hostel here!